susanaflm/Plague-Pandemics-and-Bats/README.md

 ## Game

-The class _Game_ starts by loading the textures, sounds and create the different components.
-It also tries to load the _highscore_ from a file, if the file doesn't exist or doesn't have any highscores, the highscore is set to 0.
+The class `Game` starts by loading the textures, sounds and create the different components,  also tries to load the _highscore_ from a file, if the file doesn't exist or doesn't have any highscores, the highscore is set to 0.

-Each frame, updates and draws the different objects.
+Each frame updates and draws the different objects.

 ## Game Map

-The Game Map was created using a external tool called Overlap2D.
-To load the map into the game it was created the class Scene, that reads the JSON File created by Overlap2D, to create and place the obstacles, player and enemies
+To create the game map we resorted to an external source called Overlap2D; we load the map through the class `Scene` which reads the JSON File from Overlap2D, generating and placing the obstacles, items and characters.

 ## Collision

-Collision Manager is a game component that controls every collider and collision in the game.
-This class is responsible to handle the different collisions according to the collider type and allows other classes to take action according to the object that they are colliding
+`CollisionManager` is a game component that manages and runs every collider & collision in the game in accordance with the _type_ of collider and collision, therefore, actioning in proportion to which object they are colliding with.

-For instance, it doens't let the player run through obstacles
+For instance, it restrains the `Player` from running into obstacles.

 ## Player